The Streets of San Francisco: Production

 After the second episode of the fifth and final season, Douglas left the show after successfully producing the film One Flew Over the Cuckoo's Nest, which won the Academy Award for Best Film for 1975.
 He, in turn, also established a film career.
-His character's absence was explained by having him take a teaching position at UC Berkeley, a local college, while Lt.
-Stone was partnered with another Inspector, Inspector Dan Robbins (Hatch).
-Hatch started his career on the ABC soap All My Children and later went on to Battlestar Galactica.
-The change was not popular with audiences, and the show ended in 1977 due to declining ratings and increased production costs.
+His character's absence was explained by having him take a teaching position at the University of California, located across the Bay in Berkeley, while Lt.
+Stone was partnered with another inspector, Inspector Dan Robbins (Richard Hatch).

+Richard Hatch had started his career on the ABC soap All My Children and, after this show stopped production, went on to Battlestar Galactica.
+The change from Douglas to Hatch was not popular with audiences, and the show ended in 1977 due to declining ratings and increased production costs.

 Additionally in 1977, writer James J. Sweeney won an Edgar Award from the Mystery Writers of America for his teleplay for the season-four episode "Requiem for Murder".

 The series was sponsored by Ford Motor Company, and half of the vehicles shown were new Ford cars.
-In the early episodes, Keller and Stone drove a brown 1971 Ford Galaxie four-door sedan and the entire SFPD cruiser fleet consists of Ford Galaxies.
+In the early episodes, Keller and Stone drove a brown 1971 Ford Galaxie four-door sedan and the entire SFPD cruiser fleet consisted of Ford Galaxies.

-On January 27, 1992, a reunion TV movie titled Back to the Streets of San Francisco was aired.
-Douglas did not appear.
+On January 27, 1992, a reunion TV movie entitled Back to the Streets of San Francisco was aired, but Douglas did not appear in it.
 However, Darleen Carr did return as Mike Stone's daughter Jeannie.